 5 37 2531948.
 3.71

-Provide the results on CD in an ASCII file and a PDF file named “XXX09Expected Loss Cost” where XXX denotes the abbreviated name of the modeling organization.
+Provide the results in an ASCII file and a PDF file named “XXX11Expected Loss Cost” where XXX denotes the abbreviated name of the modeling organization.
 The ASCII file will have 300 rows.

 Display these results as cumulative empirical distribution functions as shown in Figure 10 or its equivalent.